Andhra Mess: Production

-Noted artist, AP Shreethar, made his film debut with the venture portraying a negative role.
+Noted artist A. P. Shreethar, made his film debut with the venture portraying a negative role.
 To train him, director Jai arranged a 15-day acting workshop for Sreethar with koothu-p-pattarai.
 Mathivannan Rajendran made his lead debut with this film although it ended up releasing after Sawaari.

-Release
+Reception

-The Times of India gave the film two out of five stars and wrote that " In the end, despite looking colourful, this Andhra Mess ends up serving us fare that lacks spice".
+A critic from The Times of India gave the film two out of five stars and wrote that " In the end, despite looking colourful, this Andhra Mess ends up serving us fare that lacks spice".
 The New Indian Express gave the film a rating of 2.5 out of 5 stars and wrote that "A lot of interesting bits that add up to nothing".
-Deccan Chronicle gave a similar rating and noted that "Andhra Mess tries to provide a uniquely flavorful experience but comes out forced and undercooked.
+A critic from Deccan Chronicle gave a similar rating and noted that "Andhra Mess tries to provide a uniquely flavorful experience but comes out forced and undercooked.
 Directed by ad-filmmaker turned director Jai, this movie is technically all sound, but lacks the synergy to make it work".